-Teachers Rooted in Oakland: A Partnership Between the Oakland Mayor’s Office, Community Development Finance (CDF), philanthropic partners, landlords, and other leaders.
-Our Mission: to advance educational equity by addressing the cost of living and providing affordable housing to increase the recruitment & retention of highly skilled and committed Black, Latinx, and other teachers of color […]
+Teachers Rooted in Oakland (TRiO): A Partnership Between the Oakland Mayor’s Office, Community Development Finance (CDF), Oakland Unified School District (OUSD), DGI, and Philanthropic Partners Our Mission: To advance educational equity by addressing the cost of living and providing affordable housing to increase the recruitment & retention of highly skilled and committed Black, Latinx, and […]

 Research & Updates

 Community Development Finance (CDF) has participated in a number of partnerships since opening in 2009.
 We recently announced our new partnership with Our Biswas which has provided funds to enable us to make interest-free loans.
 Our Biswas, an international lender headquartered in East Lansing, Michigan, uses the Nano Finance method and has wanted to […]

 Community Development Finance (CDF) wishes to announce a new partnership with Our Biswas.
 This non-profit organization works overseas offering financial support to very low income women.
 Please visit www.ourbiswasusa.org to learn about the organization.

 Our Biswas is working through the innovative concept of Nano Finance to provide emergency and basic needs to thousands of […]